Volunteers with First Aid Training

 - Work with the project team to review site safety risks, discuss evacuation plan/concerns and review Technical Notes and Emergency Response Plan provided by WRV staff

 - Coordinate needed supplies with WRV staff – first aid kit/equipment, radios, applicable forms

 - Know the contents of and carry first aid equipment on projects (WRV staff will provide a project Medic kit).
 Complete SOAP notes for all care given.

 - Be available by radio (provided by WRV) during project and after hours for overnight projects.
 Project Medics are limited to 2 alcohol beverages during the after hours portion of overnight events and must remain sober to provide care.

 - Communicate with Project Leader and WRV staff during the event to reassess risks as conditions change.
 Communicate with Crew Leaders and Volunteers that you are a designated Volunteer with First Aid Training.

 - Provide emergency care to the level of training as needed on projects

 - Contact outside emergency response care, if needed

 - Assist WRV Staff in completing Incident Report Forms and return all equipment materials to staff in a timely manner.

-For urban projects, project medics must have at a minimum a current First Aid certification.
-For wilderness projects, project medics must have at a minimum a current Wilderness First Responder certification.
-The classification of wilderness or urban project is made by the project leadership team based on the criteria of the Wilderness Medical Institute of NOLS.
+For Front country projects, project medics must have at a minimum a current First Aid and CPR certification.
+For Backcountry/wilderness projects, project medics must have at a minimum a current Wilderness First Responder certification.
+The classification of Backcountry or Front country project is made by WRV staff based on the criteria of the Wilderness Medical Institute of NOLS.